ibm-cloud-docs/Cloudant/offerings/bluemix.md

 #### API
 {: #api-ibm-cloud}

-To use the API to view the current provisioned throughput capacity that is allocated or change the target provisioned throughput capacity for an {{site.data.keyword.cloudant_short_notm}} instance, see the [Capacity API](/docs/Cloudant?topic=Cloudant-capacity) documentation.
+To use the API to view the current provisioned throughput capacity that is allocated or change the target-provisioned throughput capacity for an {{site.data.keyword.cloudant_short_notm}} instance, see the [Capacity API](/docs/Cloudant?topic=Cloudant-capacity) documentation.

 The API syntax for changing the capacity is also shown in the **Increase capacity through API** tab on the Capacity page for instances that are deployed in a Resource Group.